 What Are the Penalties for Misdemeanors?

-Some unlicensed drivers face charges for a misdemeanor.
-Misdemeanor accusations tend to be more severe and often lead to more significant consequences than infractions.
+Some unlicensed drivers face misdemeanor charges.
+Misdemeanor accusations tend to be more severe and lead to more significant consequences than infractions.

 When you get a misdemeanor charge, it is likely because this is your second offense of driving without a license.
 These are the most common misdemeanor penalties for people convicted of driving without a license:

 - Fines of $1,000 maximum